e04a3p76x18/sedna/README.md

 ## Features ##

-Application level firewall for blocking packets at network level includes support for filtering packets by protocol, process, domain, ip, port.
+application level firewall for blocking packets at network level includes support for filtering packets by protocol, process, domain, ip, port.

-Control all outgoing and incoming connections when a process attempts to open a network connection the application will display a connection alert allowing the user to allow or block the request.
+control all outgoing and incoming connections when a process attempts to open a network connection the application will display a connection alert allowing the user to allow or block the request.

 uses netfilter to get queued packets from Linux kernel

 <p>
 <img src="/screenshot.png" />
 </p>
-example rule - always block all tcp firefox outgoing connections to api.googleapi.com on all port numbers
+example rule - firefox process always block all tcp outgoing connections to api.googleapi.com on all port numbers

 ## Build ##
 requirements